-Project Management helps organizations control and conserve resources.
+Project management helps organizations control and conserve resources.
 Using Project, learn to use tools that will help you create projects, organize schedules, assign tasks and resources, and produce reports.
+Prerequisites: Windows experience.
+18 hours.
+1.8 CEUs.

-This seven-week series covers a number of topics in preparation for the Project Management Professional PMP® Exam.
-Students who are interested in the Certified Associate Project Management CAPM® exam may also take this class.
-You will review all material covered in the Project Management Book of Knowledge (PMBOK® Guide), which includes all knowledge areas and agile management:
+This seven-week series covers a number of topics in preparation for the most current Project Management Professional PMP® Exam.
+Students interested in the Certified Associate Project Management CAPM® exam may also take this class.
+You will review all material covered in the Project Management Book of Knowledge (PMBOK® Guide), which includes the 10 knowledge areas:

 - Project Integration